Farmers and ranchers Working to Make Every Day ‘Earth Day’

 With the arrival of spring, many are drawn to the outdoors to enjoy the warming weather and the renewal of life that takes place with the plants and animals.
-Spring is also the time when many come to celebrate ‘Earth Day’, which this year takes place on April 22.
+Spring is also the time when many come to celebrate ‘Earth Day’, which this year takes place today, April 22.

 Many strive to improve the environment in which we live, and tops among them are the farmers and ranchers who work the land every day – you might consider them the original environmentalists.
 Numbers from the Environmental Protection Agency continue to show that U.S. farmers and ranchers are leading the way in caring for our land, air and water.
 According to the latest numbers from EPA, U.S. agriculture reduced its overall emissions by 4.3% from 2019 to 2020.

 Food is the most obvious connection between farmers and ranchers and their customers, but they also share a love for the environment.
 Farmers, ranchers and others who work in agriculture know they need to take care of the land and water in their care to make sure they produce food for years to come.

 Farmers and ranchers are at the forefront of climate-smart farming, putting scientific solutions, technology and innovation to work to protect our land, air and water.
 They work hard to keep the land and soil healthy now and for future generations.
 They know their actions affect the environment.
 No one is closer to the earth than farmers and it is important to them to care for the land, water, and natural resources.

 “One thing my father taught us is if you have land, you leave it in better condition than you found it, for the benefit of the next generation,” said Steve Osguthorpe, a sheep rancher and farmer in Summit County.
 “Protecting the soil and watersheds, that’s been the focus of our farming operations because we know that if we’re going to be in business tomorrow, we’ve got to take care of the land today.”